Last update: July 2, 2022.

 As already mentioned, on my Garmin Oregon 450 is the Topo Canada v.4 map set, which makes for a good companion to the above two sources.
 There is nothing like a GPS reading to resolve that feeling of total confusion that will invariably occur sometime during the trip!

 Other Map Sources:

-Click here for a Parks Ontario map of WCPP which lays out the various access points to the park as well as indicates the main canoe routes.
-It is not detailed enough to provide portage information.
-There is an official hard copy planning/canoe route Woodland Caribou Provincial Park Map which I think I paid $15. for.
-The key information provided is portage location and length.
+In 2014 we bought an official paper copy of the Woodland Caribou Provincial Park Map for $15.
+The key information provided was portage location and length.
 We found this information to be fairly accurate.
 The map also indicates access points.
-Missing from the map are campsite locations or pictograph locations.
+Missing from the map were campsite locations and pictograph locations.
 Here is the official park explanation for not providing the campsite information.

 Access Points – Choosing A Starting Point

 This Parks Ontario map (2017 version) shows the access points and a few of the many possible canoe routes in Woodland Caribou Park.

 For Bloodvein River canoe trippers whose aim is to do the entire length of the river, the town of Red Lake and the various access points at the west end of the lake itself make for obvious access points.

 1. Starting From The Red Lake Town Dock:

 You could just start off from the Red Lake town dock and spend a day and a half or two paddling thirty kilometers along the south shore of the lake until you get to one of the usual access points – either Pipestone Bay or Trout Bay.